AdobeDocs/pass.en/help/authentication/home-based-authn-tve.md

 **Question:** Why the separation between Home Based Authentication with SAML and OAuth2 protocols?

 **Answer:** The HBA flow is different for the two protocols.
-From a programmer's perspective, there is no need for action to assure HBA is enabled for SAML MVPDs, whereas for OAuth2 MVPDs, HBA can be toggled on or off in the Primetime TVE Dashboard.
+From a programmer's perspective, there is no need for action to assure HBA is enabled for SAML MVPDs, whereas for OAuth2 MVPDs, HBA can be toggled on or off in the Adobe Pass TVE Dashboard.